Top of page

 Any Anthropology course or course cross-listed with Anthropology may count as an elective toward the Anthropology BA degree, within the guidelines listed under "additional details" below.
 Course offerings for each term may be found in the Course Atlas.

-Students successfully completing the Honor's Program may substitute their thesis for the Capstone project requirement.
+Students successfully completing the Honor’s Program may substitute their thesis credits for the Capstone Course requirement.

 • Only one course at the 100-level may be used to satisfy requirements.